 Tamil superstar Rajinikanth’s Kaala may not release in Karnataka.
 Pro Karnataka groups have threatened to stop Thalaiva’s film release in the state.
 Apparently, it is the actor’s comment on the Cauvery issue that may spell trouble for the producers.

 What makes matters worse for Rajinikanth’s film is that the Karnataka Film Chamber of Commerce (KFCC) stands by the fringe groups.
-In fact, in an interview with the President of KFCC, Sa Ra Govindu said, go to link “I am not doing this as president of KFCC, but as an activist and a proud citizen of Karnataka.
+In fact, in an interview with the President of KFCC, Sa Ra Govindu said, most popular online dating “I am not doing this as president of KFCC, but as an activist and a proud citizen of Karnataka.
 For me, the state comes first and friendship next.
 We are proud of Rajinikanth, who is from Karnataka and has grown to great heights.
 We would watch his films for his entertaining performances though it was made in another language.”

 — Mirror Now (@MirrorNow) May 29, 2018